sillyhatday/GAMEBOY-CPLD-FRAM-2MB/README.md

 The whole project is based from Alex's project from years back.
 Without that project, I would never have picked this up and spend my time figuring out how to work with CPLDs.
 I am not a programmer and do not claim to be.
 Picking up Alex's code I can see how things work with my previous knowledge of how carts operate.

+## Update December 2025

+I threw in the towel on this project when I ran into issues testing MAX7000 and ATF150X chips.
+The code that worked on on the MAX3000 did not work as expected on the other chips.
+I needed a break to think about where to go from there.
+The main factor being, I am not a software engineer.
+I've since picked up C++ in arduino world and things in Verilog start to make sense.
+They are not the same at all, I know.
+In a basic sense, they both have IF statements, similar syntax like == and structures.

+What happened was the MAX7000 and ATF150X (specifically the 7032S & 1502A) behave differently to the 3032A.
+ROM banking is flawless, both the Gameboy being able to read and also GBXcart being able to write.
+The problems I ran into were with SRAM.
+Some carts would save and load fine, while GBXcart would fail to write or read FRAM.
+The software seems to not know it failed (or it's verification was destructive).
+Some carts would not work at all on any device.
+The reason I use Pokemon R/G/B/Y is due to the FRAM sprite decompression.
+You can see in the title screen how well it is working.
+This is not isolated to FRAM, this is the same for SRAM.
+This problem also affects some 3032A carts though less often.

+In the end I have decided on a path forwards.
+I will continue with the EPM3064A and ATF1504A chips, dropping the MAX7000 series.
+The reason being, the MAX7000 is just not as available, its very old now and they cost more than the MAX3000 chips.
+The 1504A I only wish to continue with due to its availability as new.
+Sadly, it doews require a deifferent method of programming with a different programmer.
+The other point is the move to 64 and 04 vs the original aim for 32 and 02.
+Well, I've been poking at the software and the macro cell count is not enough.

+I intend to start learning Verilog well enough to tackle this project again.
+I have a dev board on the way and that will be used to code a BCD to 7 segment display decoder.
+I think it's complex enough to really dig in to things as a novice, while the principles of such a decoder are well documented, making the only hurdle to creating such a thing, is the language itself.

 ## Advantages vs disadvantages:

 ### Advantages: